 Bad Liar: Captain America in disguise, luring Sally Floyd into a secret room for an interview.
 He did not know that, in 2007, Coca-Cola was not being distributed in glass bottles anymore.

 How does Captain America know that Spider-Man has really left Iron Man's side, that he's not a spy?
 Because Spider-Man is a very bad liar, and he would notice it if he lied to him.

-Breaking the Fellowship: The Fantastic Four Four verged into this, with their own domestic civil war.
-Reed Richards fully supports the act, he's the big brain of it second to Stark; but the Thing opposes it and left the country, Johnny Storm is in the hospital, and Sue is so against it that she break up with Reed.
+Breaking the Fellowship: The Fantastic Four verged into this with their own domestic civil war.
+Reed Richards fully supports the act and is the big brain of it second to Stark, but the Thing opposes it and left the country, Johnny Storm is in the hospital, and Sue is so against it that she breaks up with Reed.

 She was already around, but since this story Maria Hill became a steady and unavoidable character of the Marvel Universe.